JoshJingtianWang/JoshJingtianWang.github.io/_pages/about.md

 ---

 Hello!
+My name is Josh Wang and I am a molecular biologist-turned-data scientist with a passion for transforming complex data into actionable insights.
+My journey began at UC Irvine where I completed my PhD in Molecular Biology and Biochemistry, equipping me with an analytical mindset.
+In 2022, I further refined my skills in data science by completing the Metis Data Science Bootcamp.

-I am a molecular biologist-turned-data scientist.
-I completed my PhD in Molecular Biology and Biochemistry at UC Irvine and the Metis Data Science Bootcamp in 2022.
-I am currently enrolled in the **MS in Data Science program at University of Rochester**.
-I will graduate in **December 2023** when I will be looking for full time data scientist or machine learning engineer roles.
+Currently, I am pursuing an MS in Data Science at University of Rochester.
+My expected graduation is in December 2023, after which I am excited to explore full-time opportunities as a data scientist or machine learning engineer.

-Feel free to message or connect with me on [LinkedIn](https://www.linkedin.com/in/joshjingtianwang/).
+If you have any questions, opportunities, or simply want to connect, please feel free to message me on [LinkedIn](https://www.linkedin.com/in/joshjingtianwang/).

 ---